digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/configure/quickstart-project-structure/05-quickstart-example-application.rst

 the ledger via PQS (the Participant Query Store).

 `pqs`: The main class is `Pqs`, which provides data-model level query and retrieval.
-This encapsulates the necessary SQL generation, and the JDBC queries against the PQS Postgres database.
+This encapsulates the necessary SQL generation and the JDBC queries against the PQS Postgres database.

 `utility`: For the moment this is restricted to the `ObjectMapper` required for JSON transcoding in the web services.

-Ultimately the main recommendation embedded in this code is to orient the web-service api around a combination of queries and choice invocations.
+Ultimately, the main recommendation embedded in this code is to orient the web-service API around a combination of queries and choice invocations.
 This is hopefully adequately demonstrated in the open API definition.
-Other than that the usual web service engineering considerations apply.
-Separation of concerns, DRY [31]_, and the importance of centralising SQL generation and Authentication mechanisms to ensure having to address these security sensitive components only once.
+Other than that, the usual web service engineering considerations apply: separation of concerns, DRY [31]_, and the importance of centralizing SQL generation and authentication mechanisms to ensure we address these security sensitive components only once.

-Frontend Interface Structure
+Frontend interface structure
 ----------------------------

 One property of the fully mediated architecture used in the example application is that by delegating all operations to the backend, the open API schemas act as DTO (Data Transfer Object) definitions for the front and back ends [32]_.
-In simple cases, such as the example application, these can double as front end models when using a React, MVVM, FRP, or similar front end architecture style.
+In simple cases, such as the example application, these can double as frontend models when using React, MVVM, FRP, or a similar frontend architecture style.

 The example application is a naive React web frontend [33]_ written in Typescript [34]_.
-It accesses the Backend web services using the generator-less Axios client to handle the lowest level transport, configured in `src/api.ts`:
+It accesses the backend web services using the generator-less Axios client to handle the lowest-level transport, configured in `src/api.ts`:

 .. code-block::